 Update: I went back and found the Kaes House again in late 2015.

 What is fascinating about the area, however, is that it was once the site of much more human habitation in the two hundred years since the beginning of European settlement.
 In particular, there were gravel dredging operations in the area, as well as the famous speakeasies and clubs on the bluffs high above the river.
 Unbeknownst to many people is the existence of an Antebellum farm house on the eastern edge of St. Paul, now within the boundaries of the state park.
 I spent most of Sunday afternoon hiking the trails to gain a legal look at the old house.
 It’s easily reachable if you cut across private property, but I am an upstanding citizen who doesn’t trespass.

 After two hours of searching, I caught this view below of the old Kaes House across the railroad right-of-way.
 I didn’t cross over the train tracks because the next door neighbors (who will call the cops on you) were out in their yard.
-So if you want to see great pictures of this lost piece of history click here, at the website of a former resident of the house.
 The western half of Castlewood is extremely isolated now; the state realized that the previous access trail to the western part crosses railroad property.
 You cannot legally get to the Stinging Nettle Loop or the Cedar Bluff Trail from Kiefer Creek Road.